 Love unconditionally, as you would want to be loved

-Avoid your people pleasing tendencies with the feeling that love and acceptance is what the other person needs, not you acting as a a person who must make and do everything just right.
+Avoid your people-pleasing tendencies with the feeling that love and acceptance is what the other person needs, not you acting like a person who must make and do everything just right.
 That’s his problem, not yours.
 So, if your perfectionist wants you to be perfect, doesn’t it make sense that they want you to think they’re perfect, too?
 Let him/her feel loved just as you want to be loved for all your imperfection.

 When you live with a perfectionist let go of your own unhealthy habits